a-elseify/advanced-git/README.md

 # advanced-git

 Advanced Git Concepts

-# Making a change form main branch
+#Making a change from Main branch

+# Will it work if Ido it from my local machine? will be a conflict?